 * Passage is required by the MSCP application deadline

-Note: CSU Stanislaus Liberal Studies candidates do not have to pass in order to be admitted at this time, but must submit proof of registration OR registration for option a) or b).
+Note: Stanislaus State Liberal Studies candidates do not have to pass in order to be admitted at this time, but must submit proof of registration OR registration for option a) or b).

 3. Reading Instruction Competence Assessment (RICA) www.rica.nesinc.com